5 ways to stay young in retirement

 1. Stay Social – Hall suggests that boomers who keep to themselves can actually speed up the aging process by staying isolated.
 Instead, maintain an active social life.

 2. Hang Out With Younger Company – Making some friends who are younger can keep seniors connected to other demographics, which can be especially important for grandparents.

-5. Install a Personal Emergency Response System – While this may not be on Hall's list, experts suggest that installing a medical alarm in a home can keep seniors healthy by allowing them to age safely.
+5. Install a Personal Emergency Response System – While this may not be on Hall’s list, experts suggest that installing a medical alert system in a home can keep seniors healthy by allowing them to age safely.
 This device can reduce the duration of hospital stays and also ensure that older adults immediately get help when they need it.

 3. Join a Gym – One of the best ways to stay young is to join a fitness club and continue to exercise throughout retirement, according to Hall.

 4. Keep the Mind Active – One should also make an effort to challenge his or her mental abilities every day through activities such as a crossword puzzle.

 For any questions about medical alert systems, please give us a call at 1-877-522-9633